-This was part of a series of features I did under the banner ‘Christmas With Children’s BBC’, taking an in-depth if occasionally somewhat irreverent look at a handful of festive-tinged BBC children’s programmes from the seventies.
-Long-term readers will be aware of just how fascinated I am by Play School, partly because from a production point of view its sheer decade-straddling workaday mundanity makes it one of the most interesting television programmes ever made – I was recently bleakly amused to see a certain tantrum-prone prominent Doctor Who ‘superfan’ snarl that the cast and crew of the Jodie Whittaker series ‘aren’t fit to produce Play School‘, when if you had any actual interest in television beyond the capacity to be the ‘best’ at ‘liking’ something (and knew it was two words and not one) you’d know full well what a demanding and thankless task it often was – partly because of the astonishing catalogue of post-psychedelic jazz-folk songs the show generated during the phase when they routinely hired failed and failing singer-songwriters as presenters (which you can find out more about here, and listen to the stellar Bang On A Drum and a load of other hidden BBC Records And Tapes highlights here), and partly because there is nothing not to enjoy about having your mind blown by pop-art toys in a textbook BBC Television Centre ‘White Void’ studio.
-As you can imagine, I was thrilled to be able to get to see the earliest extant Christmas edition of Play School and found this an absolute joy to write (and not just because of the foxy redhead in the Round Window film), and I hope it comes across in the finished piece.
+This was originally part of a series of features under the banner ‘Christmas With Children’s BBC’, taking an in-depth if occasionally moderately irreverent look at a handful of festive-tinged BBC children’s programmes from the seventies.
+Long-term readers will be aware of just how fascinating I find Play School, partly because from a production point of view its sheer decade-straddling workaday mundanity makes it one of the most interesting television programmes ever made – I was recently bleakly amused to see a certain tantrum-prone prominent Doctor Who ‘superfan’ snarl that the cast and crew of the Jodie Whittaker series ‘aren’t fit to produce Play School‘, when if you had any actual interest in television beyond the capacity to be the ‘best’ at ‘liking’ something and incidentally knew it was two words and not one you’d know full well what a demanding and thankless task it often was – partly because of the astonishing catalogue of post-psychedelic jazz-folk songs the show generated during the phase when they routinely hired failed and failing singer-songwriters as presenters (which you can find out more about here), and partly because there is nothing not to enjoy about having your mind blown by pop-art toys in a textbook BBC Television Centre ‘White Void’ studio.
+As you can imagine, I was thrilled to be able to get to see the earliest extant Christmas edition of Play School and found this an absolute joy to write – and not just because of the foxy redhead in the Round Window film – and I hope that comes across in the finished piece.
 If you’re as interested as I am – oh alright, nobody is THAT interested in Play School, but you know what I mean – you can find my attempts to work out what happened in the long-lost two hundredth edition of the show from 1965 here.